-I will give you as much information as possible about the images I'm hoping to create beforehand, so there are no surprises at the shoot.
-I will make sure to tell you whether any images have requirements that you might find objectionable, and will adjust the shoot plan based on your feedback to make sure you're completely comfortable with what we end up shooting.
+I will give you as much information as possible beforehand, so there are no surprises at the shoot.
+I will make sure to tell you whether any images I want to create have requirements that you might find objectionable, and will adjust the shoot plan based on your feedback to make sure you're completely comfortable with what we end up shooting.

 Open Camera Policy

 At any time during our shoot, you are welcome to see any of the images that I've taken.
-You may delete any image that you do not like or are uncomfortable with.
+You may delete any image that you do not like or are not comfortable with.

 Post-Shoot Image Review